chrissxMedia/Designs/README.md

 - `clisp` (or another Common Lisp implementation)
 - `inkscape` (pre-1.0 versions need custom hacks)
 - `gimp`
+Additionally you need the following fonts:
+- `Unifont`
+- `Minecraft`

 ## A Note on GIMP Scripting
 Scripting GIMP is horribly broken (at least on macOS), but thankfully you can use `xcftools`: